gd-programming/gd.docs/docs/resources/server/leaderboardscore.md

 ### Trivia

-- The key structure that Leaderboards follow are exactly the same as the structure used for [Player Profiles](/resources/server/user.md)
+- The key structure that leaderboards follow are exactly the same as the structure used for [Player Profiles](/resources/server/user.md)